smplusr/C-CPP_Collection/README.md

 -----------------------------------------------------------------------------------------------------

-# glfw-cpp-example-cube
+# sdl-cpp-base-project

-Testing GLFW library and compiling for windows  [Linux & Windows]
+Base for all SDL projects (all libraries included) [Linux Only]

 -----------------------------------------------------------------------------------------------------